LoyolaChicagoBooks/introcs-csharp/rst/listsyntax.rst

 .. index:: side effect

-An aside on the ``Remove`` method:  It both causes a side effect, changing the list, *and* it return a value.
+An aside on the ``Remove`` method:  It both causes a side effect, changing the list, *and* it returns a value.
 If a function returns a value, we typically use the function call as an expression in a larger statement.
 This is not necessary, as described in :ref:`not-using-ret-val`.
 In that section we discussed the *mistake* of not